Scholar Green

 Scholar Green has a long history, as shown by the number and range of listed buildings in and around the village.
-Little Moreton Hall, a Grade I listed moated timber-framed house, has stood in the village since the early 16th century.
+Little Moreton Hall, a Grade I listed moated timber-framed house, is located a mile north of the village.
 Other listed buildings include the 18th-century Rode Hall and All Saints Church, built between 1863 and 1864 and designed by George Gilbert Scott.
 The Macclesfield Canal runs through Scholar Green, and the Trent and Mersey Canal is nearby.

 The population is served by three public houses: "The Rising Sun", "The Bleeding Wolf" and "The Traveller's Rest".
 The village is also served by All Saints Church, Scholar Green, by the Bank Methodist Church and by Scholar Green Primary School.

 Mow Cop and Scholar Green railway station on the line between Manchester and Stafford was situated to the north-east of the village.
 It opened in 1848 and was closed in 1964.